ZeroDragon/chaitea-framework/README.md

 ## Release Notes

+- 1.0.17 -> payloadSize can be defined on config.json to allow Request entity too large
 - 1.0.16 -> Introducing CT_Static and deprecating config.static
 - 1.0.15 -> Deprecating CT_Await
 - 1.0.14 -> Added Readme and warning to future deprecated CT_Await